What is benign positional vertigo (BPV)?

-Symptoms of BPV can include:
+The symptoms of BPV can include:

 Additional tests might include:

-- magnetic resonance angiography of the head
+- an MRI of the head

-- hearing evaluation
+- a hearing evaluation

-- electronystagmography (ENG), which records eye movement
+- an electronystagmography (ENG) to record eye movement

-- electroencephalogram (EEG), which measures brain activity
+- an electroencephalogram (EEG) to measure brain activity

 However, medications are often not effective in treating vertigo.

-Keep in mind that symptoms of BPV can sometimes be related to other more serious conditions.
+Keep in mind that symptoms of BPV can sometimes be related to other, more serious conditions.